illb/CarND-Traffic-Sign-Classifier-Project/writeup.md

   * add grayscale channel
   * add rotated images (-20, -10, 10, 20 degrees)
   * normalize images
-  * add dropout (0.7) to avoid overfit
   * wider layers (2 times)
-  * use xavier initializer to fater training
+  * use xavier initializer and RMSPropOptimizer to fater training
 * Which parameters were tuned?
 How were they adjusted and why?
-  * increase epoch to 50
+  * add dropout and set keep_prob 0.7 to avoid overfit
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:

 * What architecture was chosen?
   * modified Lenet
 * Why did you believe it would be relevant to the traffic sign application?
   * Lenet is simple and easy to modofy
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

-My final model results were:
-* training set accuracy of 0.989
-* validation set accuracy of 0.958
-* test set accuracy of 0.944
+  * validation accuracy and test accuracy are over 96%

 ###Test a Model on New Images